 Ben: envious — stubborn — critical — impulsive — industrious — intelligent

 The person most people would consider more likable tends to be Alan.
 Why?
 Solomon Asch’s example shows that our judgements often depend on what traits we first associate with someone.
 This is due to the Halo Effect which causes us to judge people by emotions.
-A positive or negative opinion about one characteristic (e.g. eloquence) may lead us to also judge the same person positively or negatively in a different area (e.g. generosity).
-It’s one of the many eye-opening concepts from Daniel Kahneman’s Thinking, Fast and Slow, which you can find on my Reading List.
+An initial positive or negative opinion about one characteristic (e.g. eloquence) may lead us to also judge the same person positively or negatively in a different area (e.g. generosity).
+It’s one of the many eye-opening concepts from Daniel Kahneman’s Thinking, Fast and Slow, which you can also find on my Reading List.

 Replacing a potentially strong Proposition A with a similar yet distinctly weaker Proposition B.